LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-lia-jos-quarantine-a-process-an-escape/index.md

 author: 164
 banner:
   - imported/picks-lia-jos-quarantine-a-process-an-escape/image1242.jpeg
-description: >-
-  For this week&rsquo;s Picks, we have a very special guest indeed; Lia-Jo, fka Alien, an artist and transcendental tastemaker whose producing skills have been crucial in keeping Threads radio going over lockdown, and recently took over a new Monday slot (check the first show here).
-All songs are gathered in this&nbsp;Spotiplaylist, take it away Lia! [...]Read More...
+description: "For this week’s Picks, we have a very special guest indeed; Lia-Jo, fka Alien, an artist and transcendental tastemaker whose producing skills have been crucial in keeping Threads radio going over lockdown, and recently took over a new Monday slot (check the first show here).
+All songs are gathered in this\_Spotiplaylist, take it away Lia! [...]Read More..."
 published: true
 tags: feature
 featured: false